euroscipy/euroscipy_proceedings/papers/cokelaer/cokelaer.rst

     Overview of signal transduction pathways.
 The cell boundary (thick orange line) has receptors to external signals (e.g., survival factors IGF1).
 These signals propagate inside the cell via complex networks of protein interactions (e.g., activation and inhibition) down to the gene expression level inside the cell nucleus (red thick line).
 Image source: `wikipedia <http://en.wikipedia.org/wiki/File:Signal_transduction_v1.png>`_.     :label:`fig:overview`

 In order to predict novel therapeutic solutions, it is essential to understand the behaviour of signalling pathways.
 Discrete logic modelling provides a framework to link signalling pathways to extracellular signals and drug effects [SAEZ]_.
-Experimental data can be obtained by measuring protein responses to combination of drug (altering normal behaviour of a protein) and stimulation.
+Experimental data can be obtained by measuring protein responses to combination of drugs (altering normal behaviour of a protein) and stimulations.
 There are different type of experiments from mass-spectrometry (many proteins but few perturbations) to antibody-based experiments (few proteins but more time points and perturbations).

-Yet, building logical models in the context of signalling pathways is challenging.
-Indeed, networks formed by protein interactions are complex:

-- the number of protein types is large (about 20,000 in human cells)
-- signalling pathways are context specific and cell-type specific ; there are about 200 human cell types (e.g., blood, liver)
-- proteins may have different dynamic (from a few minutes to several hours)

 The software CellNOptR [CNO12]_ provides tools to perform logic modelisation at the protein level using  network of protein interactions and perturbation data sets.
-The core of the software consist in (1) transforming protein network into logical networks (2) simulate the flow of signalling in the network using for instance a boolean formalism (3) comparing real biological data with the simulated data.
+The core of the software consist in (1) transforming protein network into logical networks; (2) simulate the flow of signalling in the network using for instance a boolean formalism; (3) comparing real biological data with the simulated data.
 The software is essentially  an optimisation problem, which can be solved by various algorithms (e.g., genetic algorithm).

 Although CellNOpt is originally written with the R language, which may seem off topic, we will focus on two python packages that are related to it.